NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Introduction

 \section{Introduction}

-Message passing has proved to be the cornerstone of numerous Graph Neural Networks (GNNs) for analyzing data with irregular structures, including citation networks~\cite{gcn,lgcn,gat}, point clouds~\cite{ecc,edgeconv}, chemical molecules~\cite{molecule,mpnn}, and recommendation systems~\cite{recom}.
-The essential idea is to update the representation of each node by iteratively aggregating features from its topological neighborhoods.
-Commencing with the great success of GCN~\cite{gcn} in semi-supervised node classification, a myriad of studies have been developed to ameliorate the vanilla message passing scheme with attention mechanism~\cite{gat,finger}, edge attributes~\cite{edge}, multi-relational features~\cite{relation}, and structural information~\cite{geomgcn,curvature,finger}.
+\IEEEPARstart{M}{essage} passing has proved to be the cornerstone of numerous Graph Neural Networks (GNNs) for analyzing data with irregular structures, including citation networks~\cite{gcn,lgcn,gat}, point clouds~\cite{ecc,edgeconv}, chemical molecules~\cite{molecule,mpnn}, and recommendation systems~\cite{recom}.
+The essential idea is to update the representation of each node by aggregating features from its topological neighborhoods.
+Commencing with the great success of GCN~\cite{gcn} in semisupervised node classification, a myriad of studies have been developed to ameliorate the vanilla message passing scheme with attention mechanism~\cite{gat,finger}, edge attributes~\cite{edge}, multi-relational features~\cite{relation}, structural information~\cite{geomgcn,curvature,finger}, etc.

-Despite the promising performance, most existing message passing schemes rely on the naive sum or average aggregator to fuse all the neighborhood information.
-Therefore, two severe challenges have been presented for GNNs: \begin{itemize} \item Summing up or averaging all the neighboring features make GNNs lack human intelligible explanations.
-Since the most influential part of node features for the prediction of the model cannot be identified, complex post-hoc methods would be required to explain GNNs in certain application domains~\cite{explainer,xgnn}. \item Excessive noise might be aggregated, when stacking multiple message passing layers to capture long-range neighborhood information.
-Node features in different classes would be over-mixed and indistinguishable, which is the over-smoothing issue in GNNs. \end{itemize}
+Despite the promising performance in many graph-based machine learning tasks, most existing message passing schemes adopt the naive sum or average aggregator to fuse all the neighborhood information, and are designed under the assumption of strong homophily, i.e., ``birds of a feather flock together''~\cite{birds}.
+Therefore, challenges have risen for GNNs to solve semisupervised node classification, as summarized below. \begin{itemize} \item \textbf{Interpretability:} Summing up or averaging all the neighboring features makes GNNs lack human intelligible explanations.
+Since the most influential part of node features for the prediction of the model cannot be identified, complex post-hoc methods would be required to explain GNNs in certain application domains (e.g., GNNExplainer~\cite{explainer} and XGNN~\cite{xgnn}). \item \textbf{Over-smoothing:} Excessive irrelevant messages (noise) might be aggregated, when stacking multiple message passing layers to capture long-range (high-order) neighborhood information.
+Node features in different classes would be over-mixed and indistinguishable, which is the over-smoothing issue in GNNs. \item \textbf{Heterophily:} The naive average aggregator is essentially a special form of Laplacian smoothing~\cite{deeper} that forces proximal nodes to have similar features.
+This working mechanism is desirable for graphs under the assumption of strong homophily (e.g., citation networks), but fails to generalize to networks with heterophily or low homophily, where connected nodes are more likely from different communities (classes) and have dissimilar features (e.g., amino acids in protein structures~\cite{protein}).
+Feature averaging over the heterophily-dominant neighborhoods would also cause feature over-mixing that produces undesirable similar features for nodes in different classes. \end{itemize}